HrachK777/Kotlin-Firebase-for-Mobile-APP/README.md

-A professional feedback platform where users that are employees from the Cesae company can give and receive "roasts" (skill evaluations) about professional competencies.
+A professional web app named Roastly where users that are employees from the Cesae company can give and receive "roasts" (skill evaluations) about professional competencies.

 ## About the App